Zanne-Lab/communityVchemistry/README.md

 #dev.off()
 ```

 Expect to see a positive relationship between R2 and within species+size class microbial community distance.
 In other words, expect that samples with similar initial microbial communities will have better-fitting decay models.
+It doesn't look like there is any relationship.

+It's kind of nice to see that generally the R2 rank holds between the negative exponential and weibull models.